emblemofeamu/aresmush/plugins/pf2e/help/en/pf2e_chargen_feats.md

 `feat/info`: Shows the details of all feats that you have so far.
 Be aware that this command paginates, there may be more than one page!
 `cg/feat <input>=<feat>`: Sets an open feat.
 Input can be `ancestry`, `archetype`, `charclass`, `dedication`, `general`, `skill`, `special`

-It is not possible to unset a feat at this time.
+It is not possible to unset a feat at this time, however, you can enter 'cg/restore skills' to return to a point just before setting feats.